pawurb/ecto_psql_extras/README.md

 (truncated results for brevity)
 ```

 This command displays the number of sequential scans recorded against all tables, descending by count of sequential scans.
-Tables that have very high numbers of sequential scans may be underindexed, and it may be worth investigating queries that read from these tables.
+Tables that have very high numbers of sequential scans may be under-indexed, and it may be worth investigating queries that read from these tables.

 ### `long_running_queries`